About JRPG Japanese

 Q. Are you a native Japanese speaker?

 No, Japanese is my second language, too!
 This gives me an advantage as a Japanese teacher in the way that I can clearly explain HOW the language works from an English-background perspective.
-And never fear, I have a native speaker on my team to double-check the game’s script!
+And never fear, I have a native speaker and editor on my team to double-check the game’s script!

 Q. How long have you been studying Japanese?

 Since I was in my 2nd year of high school.
 I was lucky enough to find a private tutor, who I learned from for over 10 years.
 Aside from book-learning, I also had the opportunity to intern in Tokyo for 1 year, and I now live in Japan, where most of my Japanese language progress is made (the wonders of immersion).

 Q. What first sparked your interest in Japan?

 It’s all those JRPG’s I grew up with on my SNES.
 Lufia II being my biggest inspiration for my Japan interest.
 That game is basically the catalyst of my entire life.

 Q. What was the first game you played in Japanese?

 100% in Japanese?
 Tokimemo Girl’s Side 1st Love for the DS!
 That was probably back in… circa early 2010’s?
 I remember buying it imported, knowing full-well that my DS wasn’t region-locked and could play it.
 It was cool because, even though I couldn’t understand all of it, I could listen to the lovely voice actors and try to read along.